 These cultures are cultivated out of a sometimes unconscious and authentic process.
 Many times, the famous start-up/garage culture.
 Starting with something, going in iterations, adapting fast.

 As organizations grow out of their start-up phase, they have to make the implicit explicit.
 To make culture tangible by preaching, teaching and writing principles, mottos, values and “teachable principles.”

 - Making them explicit and communicating

-- Living up to it – esp. by the Leadership Teams
+- Living up to it – especially by the leadership teams

-- Demanding it from others and, in case, drawing consequences.
+- Demanding it from others and, in case, making consequences

-Inside Facebook you see posters and values all over, and they are from lip service, and you will not find the typical objective values like: openness, transparency, integrity bla bla, but specific onces, like:
+Inside Facebook, you see posters and values all over.
+You will not find the typical objective values such as openness, transparency, integrity, bla bla, but specific ones, like: